Burke, Jenene Assoc Prof

 Reciprocal learning partnerships between schools and teacher education institutions, including professional learning for teachers in higher education, have been the focus of Jenene’s work in education partnerships.
 Her work in three projects researching reciprocal learning partnerships between the university and local schools has resulted in seven peer reviewed publications and numerous conference presentations.
 A further area of interest is professional learning in universities through peer-supported learning.

-Sexuality education in rural and regional settings
+Employment of teachers in rural and regional settings

 - Inclusive play / Inclusive play spaces

-- Inclusive education and Student diversity
+- Inclusive education and teaching that supports student diversity

 - Learning partnerships in education